jfrader/trucoshi/README.md

 # Trucoshi

 ### English
-Pretends to be an Argentinian Truco game socket server
+Pretends to be an Argentinian Truco game socket server that allows you to put Satoshis on the table ;)

 ### Spanish
-Pretende ser un server basado en sockets del juego de Truco Argentino
+Pretende ser un server basado en sockets del juego de Truco Argentino que te permita poner unos Satoshis en la mesa ;)

 # Test
 Right now there's only a local CLI way of playing as there is no socket server implementation and its just the game logic.